zzonyo/trust-docs-test/source/index.html.md

 **`wss://api-aws.huobi.pro/feed`**

 Suggested downstream data processing:<br>
-1)	Subscribe incremental updates and start to cache them;<br>
+1)	Subscribe to incremental updates and start to cache them;<br>
-2)	Request refresh message (with same number of levels), and base on its “seqNum” to align it with the cached incremental message which having a same “prevSeqNum”;<br>
+2)	Request refresh message (with same number of levels), and base on its “seqNum” to align it with the cached incremental message which has the same “prevSeqNum”;<br>
 3)	Start to continuously process incremental messages to build up MBP book;<br>
-4)	The “prevSeqNum” of current incremental message must be same with “seqNum” of previous message, otherwise it implicates message loss which should require another round refresh message retrieval and alignment;<br>
+4)	The “prevSeqNum” of the current incremental message must be the same with “seqNum” of the previous message, otherwise it implicates message loss which should require another round of refresh message retrieval and alignment;<br>
-5)	Once receiving a new price level from incremental message, that price level should be inserted into appropriate position of existing MBP book;<br>
+5)	Once received a new price level from incremental message, that price level should be inserted into appropriate position of existing MBP book;<br>
-6)	Once receiving an updated “size” at existing price level from incremental message, the level size should be replaced directly by the new value;<br>
+6)	Once received an updated “size” at the existing price level from incremental message, the size should be replaced directly by the new value;<br>
-7)	Once receiving a “size=0” at existing price level from incremental message, that price level should be removed from MBP book;<br>
+7)	Once received a “size=0” at existing price level from incremental message, that price level should be removed from MBP book;<br>
 8)	If one incremental message includes updates of multiple price levels, all of those levels should be updated simultaneously in MBP book.<br>

 Currently Huobi Global only supports 5-level/20-level MBP incremental channel and 150-level incremental channel, the differences between them are -<br>